 Step 5: Swap Over the Dynamic Module

-Working on the production environment, swap in the new .so file to replace the current one.
-This is safe to do now because dynamic modules are loaded into memory only when
+Working in the production environment, swap in the new .so file to replace the current one.
+This is safe to do at this point because dynamic modules are loaded into memory only when

 nginx restarts or the configuration is reloaded.

-Step 6: Completing the Upgrade of NGINX Plus
+Step 6: Complete the Upgrade of NGINX Plus

 Run the following command to test that the module version is correct and that NGINX Plus is ready to complete the upgrade process.

-Complete the upgrade process so that nginx is using the new release and dynamic modules.
+Complete the upgrade process so that NGINX Plus is using the new release and dynamic modules.